 Community A Aspirations for 2023 - 2024 Planning ERD Human Settlement Technical Services Community Services and Public Safety Centlec Finance ОСМ Corporate Services Provincial Dept. Ward 1 Community Aspirations by number 1.1) Request Formalization of Tambo Square.
 1.2) Rezoning of CANSA centre into residential 1.3) Completion of Ramkraal project 1.4) Request for creating of Job opportunities.
 1.5) Request for the construction of Buitesig bridge.
 1.6) Request the completion of paving in the following streets: Mooki, Makholiso, Molokoane, Kotsi, Tshongwane.
-1.7) Request upgrading of Stormwaters (Thambo Square, Lusaka Square, Matli Street, Hostel No 1 1.8) Request upgrading of sewer system in (Thambo Square, Shuping Square & Lusaka Square).
+1.7) Request upgrading of Stormwaters (Thambo Square, Lusaka Square, Matli Street, Hostel No 1 1.8) Request upgrading of sewer system in (Thambo Square, Shuping Square &amp; Lusaka Square).
 1.9) Request installation of Stormwaters in Thema Street.
-1.10) Request covering of the stormwater canal near Batho Police Station. dilapidated parks to be upgraded.
-1.11) Request Installation of streets and High mast lights in Thema Street.
+1.10) Request covering of the stormwater canal near Batho Police Station.
+1.12) Request for Mangaung Park be upgraded to a regional park and all dilapidated parks to be upgraded.
+1.13) Request for the conversion of the open space in Hostel 1 into a park.
+1.16) Rehabilitation of Masekeng stadium 1.11) Request Installation of streets and High mast lights in Thema Street.
 1.14) Request the upgrading of the Municipal Chamber in Batho.
 1.15) Request the building of RDP Houses.
-1.16) Request the building of Multi- Purpose Centre with inclusion of Library.
+1.16) Request the building of Multi-Purpose Centre with inclusion of Library.

-Planning ERD Human Settlement Technical Services Community Service and Public Safety Centlec Finance ОСМ Corporate Services Provincial Dept. Ward 2 Community Aspirations by number 2.1) Request for the rehabilitation of the following: Klein Magasa Hall.
-Johnson Bendile Sport Centre.
-Bochacela Boxing Arena.
-2.2) Request the rehabilitation of roads (Speed humps included) and storm water drainage in Batho and Bochabela Location.: Makgatho Street Hamilton, Maphikela, Ford Hare Roads) 2.3) Request for the provision of paved roads in Platjie, Tshabalala, Masito, Goronyane, Mthimkhulu and King Street.
-2.4) Request the Installation of lights in the following street: Platjie, Tshabalala, Masito, Goronyane, Mthimkhulu and King Street.
+Community / Aspirations for 2023 - 2024 Planning ERD Human Settlement Technical Services Community Service and Public Safety Centlec Finance ОСМ Corporate Services Provincial Dept. Ward 2 Community Aspirations by number 2.1) Request for the rehabilitation of the following: - Klein Magasa Hall. - Johnson Bendile Sport Centre. - Bochacela Boxing Arena.
+Request the rehabilitation of roads (Speed humps included) and storm water drainage in Batho and Bochabela Location.: Makgatho Street Hamilton, Maphikela, Ford Hare Roads) 2.3) Request for the provision of paved roads in Platjie, Tshabalala, Masito, Goronyane, Mthimkhulu and King Street.
+2.4) Request the Installation of street lights in the following street: Cooper street (Bochabela) Mompathi street (Bochabela) King & and streets that are cutting through Maleleka strees (Bochabela) Morakile steet (Bochabela) Nyokong street (Bochabela)

-Planning ERD Human Settlement Technical Services Community Services and Public Safety Centlec Finance OCM Corporate Services Provincial Dept. Ward 3 Community Aspirations by number 3.1) Request for Rezoning of Kagisho square 3.11) Site allocation in Kagisho square the following streets and squares: Kokozela, Tsoai, Maseti, Maqumba, , , 3.6) Request the upgrading and Provision of High mast lights 3.9) Request for the provision of Multipurpose centre and renovation of the silver city offices and Phola park hall.
-3.10) Request t demolition of 2room houses a Provision of RI houses to be made
+Community A Community Aspirations for 2023 - 2024 Planning ERD Technical Services Community Services and Public Safety Centlec Finance ОСМ Corporate Services Provincial Dept. Human Settlement Ward 3 Community Aspirations by number 3.1) Request for Rezoning of Kagisho square 3.11) Site allocation in Kagisho square Output Square squ 3.2) Request for Paved roads with Stormwater at the following streets and squares: Kokozela, Tsoai, Maseti, Maqumba, Mathambo, Nzume, Dlamini/Maibolotse and Santho and all small streets.
+Khathrada, Kagisho, Thabo Mbeki, Segopi Sqaures, moikanyi, mophoso, duma, mapena and lekgabane 3.3) Request for the upgrading and Maintenance of Sewer networks 3.4) Request a Provision of speed humps in Maphisa, Fort Hare, Mathambo and Dlamani roads 3.5) Request for removal of all illegal dumping sites.
+3.7) Request for the maintenance of Phola Park Grounds, Fransleen United sports field, all other parks and Cleaning of Cemeteries 3.8) Request for the upgrading of Cripple home and Suzan Mary Creche 3.6) Request the upgrading and Provision of High mast lights in Mangengenene street Phahameng 3.9) Request for the provision of Multipurpose centre and renovation of the silver city offices and Phola park hall.
+3.10) Request the demolition of all 2room houses and Provision of RDP houses to be made.